SenerDemiral/M2/README.md

 # M2
-Accounting with Starcounter and gRPC
+Communication between WinClients and StarcounterDB via gRPC.

 Rest (ClassLibrary): gRPC (+protobuf) auto genereated classes, used by RestClient and RestServer.